 - Don’t worry about getting perfect ones, you’ll end up tearing them in a later step

 - Stack 6 of your husks – matching the ends up with all of the pointed ends to one side and the wide straight ends on the other.
 Use, your best and widest pieces to stack.

-- With one of your remaining two husks (your longest one) – tear one of them into thin strips – which will act as your ribbons to tie the arms, and clothes
+- With one of your remaining two husks (your longest one) – tear it into thin strips – which will act as your ribbons to tie the arms and clothes

-- Now at the larger ends-the part that has not been tied-split the 6 in half, and fold it over the tied portion of the husks. -You are forming the head of the doll.
+- Now at the larger ends – the part that has not been tied – split the 6 in half, and fold it over the tied portion of the husks

 - Tie around the dress, just under the arms, to keep them in place.